 2021 Porsche 911 GT3 spy shots - Image via S. Baldauf/SB-Medien

-The sole transmission should be a seven-speed dual-clutch unit, though Porsche may appease manual fans by making a stick shift available at some point in something like the current GT3's available Touring option, which features a six-speed manual.
+The sole transmission should be a 7-speed dual-clutch unit, though Porsche may appease manual fans by making a stick shift available at some point in something like the current GT3's available Touring option, which features a six-speed manual.

 Also available at some point will be a new GT3 Cup racing variant and more hardcore GT3 RS.

-The 992-generation 911 in Carrera form is expected to debut late this year.
 The GT3 should make an appearance in early 2020 before arriving in showrooms later that year as a 2021 model.